McCarthy threatens motion to oust Pelosi if she tries to impeach Trump to delay SCOTUS confirmation

 The potential of a motion to oust Pelosi was discussed at a closed-door meeting of House Republicans earlier Wednesday.

+"Thanks to our efforts, House Republican leadership allowed us to bring this proposal for debate within our conference.
+I have spent many hours over the last few weeks, strategizing with my colleagues and talking to them about the necessity of taking this action," he said in a statement.
+"Most Republican Members of Congress wholeheartedly agree that Nancy Pelosi must be removed as Speaker of the House."

-Democrats have embarked on a crusade to block President Trump and Republicans from moving to fill the SCOTUS seat that was vacated following the death of Justice Ruth Bader Ginsburg.
+Democrats have embarked on a crusade to block Trump and Republicans from moving to fill the SCOTUS seat that was vacated following the death of Justice Ruth Bader Ginsburg.

 Senate Majority Leader Mitch McConnell, R-Ky., has promised to move forward with a vote to confirm the president's nominee before the election, and Trump will announce his pick Saturday at 5 p.m.
 ET.
 Trump has said his choice will be a woman and that his list is down to five contenders.